Hive Client

 If your GraphQL server is not listed above, you can implement a custom integration.
 Start by importing and creating a Hive instance using the createHive function.

-import { createHive } from '@graphql-hive/client'
+import { createHive } from '@graphql-hive/core'

 const hive = createHive({